dwyl/sendemail/README.md

 ### 2. Set your *Environment Variables*

-`sendemail` requires you set an environment variable to *securely* store your AWS API Keys.
+`sendemail` requires you set ***four*** environment variable to *securely* store your AWS API Keys.

+> We recommend you use [`env2`](https://github.com/dwyl/env2) to load your Environment Variables from a file so you can easily keep track of which variables you are using in each environment.

+Create a file in the root of your project called `.env` and paste the following:
 ```sh
 export TEMPLATE_DIRECTORY="/../examples/templates"
 export AWS_REGION=eu-west-1